Cannabis in New York: Recreational legalization (2021)

 Aside from driving under the influence, the NYPD no longer lists any other crime related to marijuana.

 As of October 2021, New York State prohibited employers from testing both prospective and current employees for cannabis use or otherwise discriminating against employees who use cannabis outside of work hours.

 Licensed sale of recreational cannabis in New York is expected to begin by 2023.
+The state has set up a new campaign so cannabis consumers know if they are purchasing from a licensed facility.

 As of April 2022, 52 recreational cannabis cultivation licenses have been granted and approved within New York State.

 The first legal purchase of recreational cannabis was made in a dispensary operated by Housing Works in Greenwich Village, Manhattan on 29 December 2022.

 2022 New York State hemp farmers bill

 In February 2022, a bill signed into law by the Governor Kathy Hochul legally allows New York State hemp farmers to start growing cannabis crops.
 The law also promotes equity for minorities and other related purposes.

 New York State tax breaks

 In April 2022, the New York Legislature passed a comprehensive omnibus Budget Bill - with provisions that explicitly legally allows cannabis related businesses and/or dispensaries to have "tax breaks" within New York State itself (not federally, due to cannabis still being illegal federally).
-The Governor of New York is yet to either sign or veto the bill.
+On April 9th 2022, the Governor of New York passed the FY2023 budget and signed into law Senate Bill S8009C, which amended the state tax code related to cannabis businesses.
+This bill specifically created paragraphs to the state tax code to add back "the amount of any federal deduction disallowed pursuant to Section 280e of the IRC related to the production and distribution of adult-use cannabis products, as defined by Article 20C of this chapter, not used as the basis for any other tax deduction, exemption, or credit, and not otherwise required" in the computation of entire net income and of New York adjusted gross income.
+The final state budget includes provisions for licensed cannabis businesses to take ordinary tax deductions for tax years beginning in 2023.
+For now, businesses operating within New York City will still be impacted by 280e, although Senate Bill S7508 is set to pass and would mimic the state level changes.